thisnameissoclever/rs-ge-price-tracker-extension/README.md

    ```

 2. **Look for the "Track this item" button**
-   - A blue **"📈 Track this item"** button will appear in the top-right corner of the page
+   - Scroll down slightly, and a **"📈 Track this item"** button will appear in the top-right corner of the page
    - If you don't see it, make sure the page has fully loaded

 3. **Add to watchlist**